Tradeline lists are misleading.

 Put your goals above marketing gimmicks.
 Make the company tell you what they think you need… don’t do the company’s job for them.

-Now, if you happy to be a company and you’re looking for our list for your client, that’s a different story.
-We do provide a list, kinda.
+Now, if you happen to be a company and you’re looking for our list for your client, that’s a different story.
+We do provide a list, of sorts.
 It’s a live and ever-changing drop down of tradelines available for purchase.
 It is not a complete list, because some cards are reserved for certain companies or third-party affiliates.
 But, it is a significant “list” either way.
 In order to access that list, you must be a registered and approved affiliate.
-In order to get the tradeline list for affiliates, click the image below (which shows you which form to fill out).

 When tradeline lists are useless.